Types of React Components [2024]

 });

-Lifecycle methods for side-effects are available as well.
-For instance, in order to write every time the value from the input field to the browser's local storage, we could make use of the componentDidUpdate() lifecycle method by passing a function to the object with an object key named after a React lifecycle method.
+Lifecycle methods for side-effects were available as well.
+For instance, in order to write every time the text value from the state to the browser's local storage, we could make use of the componentDidUpdate() lifecycle method.
 In addition, the value can be read from the local storage when the component receives its initial state:

 return {